PelleLille/hsl-docs/functions.rst

 .. function:: in_array(needle, array)

-  Returns true if nedle is found in the array.
+  Returns true if needle is found in the array.

   :param any needle: the value to match or a callback function
   :param array array: the array